African American Studies

 AASD offers honors sections for many of our General Education and upper-level elective courses.

-AASP397 is a capstone course that offers AASD majors who have a cumulative GPA of 3.0 or higher and who complete AASP297, with a "B+" or better, the opportunity to work with a tenured or tenured-track AASD faculty member in an independent study to complete a senior thesis project.
+AASP397 is a capstone course that offers AASD majors who have a cumulative GPA of 3.0 or higher the opportunity to work with a tenured or tenured-track AASD faculty member in an independent study to complete a senior thesis project.

 Senior thesis students have the opportunity to research, write, and orally defend their thesis project before a panel of AASD faculty.